Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

 Joseph Billeray's daughter, Marie-Jeanne, came to Louisiana as a 26-year-old widow in 1785.
-She sailed aboard the sixth of the Seven Ships, La Ville de Archangel, with the family of 75-year-old Jacques Forest, probably a kinsman.
-Her shipped reached New Orleans in December, and she followed the Forests and the majority of the passengers from La Ville d'Archangel to the new Acadian community of Bayou des Écores, above Baton Rouge.
+She sailed aboard the sixth of the Seven Ships, La Ville de Archangel, with the family of 75-year-old Jacques Forest, her maternal uncle.
+Her ship reached New Orleans in December, and she followed the Forests and the majority of her fellow passengers to the new Acadian community of Bayou des Écores, above Baton Rouge.

 CONCLUSION

-Since Marie-Jeanne was the only member of her family to emigrate to Louisiana, the Billerays were among the 50 or more Acadian families who came to Louisiana but did not take root in the Bayou State.
+Since Marie-Jeanne was the only member of her family to emigrate to Louisiana, the Billerays were among the Acadian families who did not set down roots in the Bayou State.

-The family's name also is spelled Billera, Billeret, Billeza.
+The family's name also is spelled Billera, Billeret, Billerois, Billeza.
+[See also Book Ten]

 Settlement Abbreviations